 - Hawke from Dragon Age II.
-After regaining their family fortune, Hawke is mentioned as using their wealth to improve life for the poor and downtrodden in Kirkwall, double the wages for the miners in the Bone Pit (much to the chargin of their business partner), fund their Gentleman Adventurer pursuits and often pay for rounds of drinks down at the Hanged Man.
+After regaining their family fortune, Hawke is mentioned as using their wealth to improve life for the poor and downtrodden in Kirkwall, double the wages for the miners in the Bone Pit (much to the chagrin of their business partner), fund their Gentleman Adventurer/Lady of Adventure pursuits, and often pay for rounds of drinks down at the Hanged Man.

 - Ray Smuckles in Achewood.

 - Llewellyn the Dragon from Ozy and Millie fits in here, too.
 He cites gold as stuff he and his family throw at people when they want them to go away, and in one collection, tries to make gold into cookies.
-(It works, sort'a.)Though it isn't surprising why he's so rich, he owns the patent on fire as well his species secretly rule the world, being behind "Every conspiracy" since recorded history.
+(It works, sort of.)
+But it isn't surprising that he's so rich - he owns the patent on fire, and his species secretly rules the world, being behind every conspiracy since recorded history.

 - Stasia from Marry Me, who is a wealthy celebrity sensation, who also donates a large amount of all her money regularly to various charitable organizations, and visits needy places in Africa on a whim.